Share:

 In general, we can categorize feet into three main categories:

-The best shoe for this foot type is a motion control shoe.
-This shoe has a straighter sole or last and offers a stiffer heel to counter overpronation.
+The best shoe for this foot type is a stability shoe.
+This shoe has a medial post and firm heel counter to control the foot and ankle’s movement and correct overpronation.

 Your feet tend to be a bit more rigid and stiff.
 You may also feel pressures along the outer edge of your foot rather than at the arch.
 Finally, you most likely have a high arch with pressure points at the ball of the foot and the heel.

-The best shoe for this foot type is a cushioning shoe.
-This type of shoe includes increased shock absorption and minimal arch support to encourage pronation.
-Shoes with a mouldable sole may also help to redistribute pressures along the bottom of your foot.
+The best shoe for this foot type is a neutral cushioning shoe.
+This type of shoe includes increased shock absorption.
+Shoes with a rocker sole may also help to redistribute pressures along the bottom of your foot.
+There is a myth that people with high arches should wear shoes with less arch support; the opposite is true.
+Regardless of your foot type, arch support is very important.

 Your foot does not have a high or flat arch, rather more medium to low.
 You pronate an appropriate amount.
 When looking at your feet from behind in standing position, your heels are relatively straight.

-The best shoe for this foot type is a stability shoe.
-A stability shoe helps to decelerate mild pronation and also has some cushioning features.
+The best shoe for this foot type is a neutral shoe.
+A neutral shoe helps to support a healthy gait pattern and also has some cushioning features.

 Educating yourself is the first step towards better foot health.
 Second, is practicing what you know.
 Happy shoe shopping!